Evolix/ansible-roles/postfix/README.md

 ## Tasks

-Minimal configuration is in `tasks/main.yml`.
+Minimal configuration is in `tasks/main.yml` and optional customization in :

+* `slow_transport.yml` : slow transport to specific destination.

 ## Available variables